Tag Archives: developer

 Marketers don’t use the F word very often.
 It makes them peevish and erodes their self-esteem.

 No, no, no, I don’t mean that F word.
-That one we use.
-A lot.
-Like omigod.
-I’ve known marketers who use that F word word like verbal hot sauce they sprinkle over everything – more frequently than “and” or “the”.
+Marketers use that one a lot.
+Like omigod, like verbal hot sauce they sprinkle over everything – more frequently than “and” or “the”.
 Oh wait, that’s me.
 But I digress.

 A Marketer’s Guide to Agile Development – I Pledge Non-Allegiance